henryefranks/Warp-firmware/README.md

 the previous 10 seconds, as well as computed angles and probabilities for each data point.

+## To Build

+1. follow instructions in the original repo to configure paths correctly.
+2. run `source setup.sh` to set environment variables
+3. run `make` (this runs `make clean frdmkl03 load-warp`) to build and run

 ---

 Original Code by Phillip Stanley-Marbell.
 See `LICENSE.txt` for more info